Lower Bounds for the Decay of Correlations in Non-uniformly Expanding Maps: Multidimensional spaces: the role of the determinant in getting an optimal bound

-By Lemma~\ref{LLYspV} and \ref{LLYspH}, condition (i) of Theorem~A is satisfied with constants $\eta$ and $D$ replaced by $\eta'$ defined as above and $D+D_\H(\e_0)\e_1^\a$ respectively, where $D$ is the number given in Lemma~\ref{LLYspV}.
-Condition (ii) can be obtained in a similar way.
+Thanks to Lemmata~\ref{LLYspV} and \ref{LLYspH}, condition S(1) is satisfied with constants $\eta$ and $D$ replaced by $\eta',$ defined as above, and $D+D_\H(\e_0)\e_1^\a$ respectively, where $D$ is the number given in Lemma~\ref{LLYspV}.

 Assumption~T${}''$(a), (d) and (c${}'$) imply Assumption~T~(a), (c) and (d) respectively.
 Assumption~T(b) follows from the construction of the first return map.
 Lemma~\ref{LLYspV}(iii) and \ref{LLYspH}(iii) give \eqref{LYineq3}.
-Therefore all the conditions for Theorem~B are satisfied.
-Hence we obtain condition (iii) and (iv) of Theorem~A.
+Therefore all the conditions for Theorem~B are satisfied; hence we obtain conditions $S(3)$ and $S(4)$.